 - It is an approved feedstock under the United States' Renewable Fuel Standard.

 - It is the only Canadian crop certified as sustainable by the International Sustainability and Carbon Certification system.

 Biofuels are a cleaner energy option for heavy-duty diesel vehicles.
 There are currently no other viable, low-carbon energy alternatives for these vehicles, including tractors and transport trucks.
-Increasing renewable content to 5% would offer quantifiable environmental and economic benefits, including providing support to allow for suspension of the carbon tax increase.
+Increasing renewable content would offer quantifiable environmental and economic benefits, including providing support to allow for suspension of the carbon tax increase.

 1 Assuming canola's current 40% share of the feedstock mix is maintained.